rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: Differentiate between Preemptible VMs and Standard VMs.
-**Answer:**
+**Answer:**<br>
-Standard VMs:
+**Standard VMs:**<br>
-    These are regular, long-lived virtual machine instances.
+* These are regular, long-lived virtual machine instances.
-    Offered at standard pricing.
+* Offered at standard pricing.
-    Ideal for workloads requiring continuous availability without interruption.
+* Ideal for workloads requiring continuous availability without interruption.
-    Guaranteed to run until manually stopped or terminated by the user.
+* Guaranteed to run until manually stopped or terminated by the user.
-Preemptible VMs:
+**Preemptible VMs:**<br>
-    Short-lived and cost-effective instances.
+* Short-lived and cost-effective instances.
-    Priced significantly lower than standard VMs.
+* Priced significantly lower than standard VMs.
-    Designed for fault-tolerant, non-continuous workloads.
+* Designed for fault-tolerant, non-continuous workloads.
-    Google Cloud can terminate these instances at any time, providing a maximum 24-hour runtime.
+* Google Cloud can terminate these instances at any time, providing a maximum 24-hour runtime.*

 #### Question: Explain Google Cloud Storage classes and their use cases.
-**Answer:** Storage classes include Standard, Nearline, Coldline, and Archive, each optimized for different access frequencies and costs.
+**Answer:** Storage classes include Standard, Nearline, Coldline, and Archive, each optimized for different access frequencies and costs. <br>
-    Standard: General-purpose storage for frequently accessed data.
+* Standard: General-purpose storage for frequently accessed data.
-    Nearline: Low-cost storage for data accessed less frequently, with a 30-day minimum storage duration.
+* Nearline: Low-cost storage for data accessed less frequently, with a 30-day minimum storage duration.
-    Coldline: Low-cost storage for archiving rarely accessed data, with a 90-day minimum storage duration.
+* Coldline: Low-cost storage for archiving rarely accessed data, with a 90-day minimum storage duration.
-    Archive: Lowest-cost storage for long-term data retention, with a 365-day minimum storage duration.
+* Archive: Lowest-cost storage for long-term data retention, with a 365-day minimum storage duration.
-Use Cases:
+**Use Cases:**
-    Standard: Hosting website content, storing application data.
+* Standard: Hosting website content, storing application data.
-    Nearline: Backups, disaster recovery, data that may be accessed infrequently.
+* Nearline: Backups, disaster recovery, data that may be accessed infrequently.
-    Coldline: Compliance and regulatory archives, long-term backups.
+* Coldline: Compliance and regulatory archives, long-term backups.
-    Archive: Data preservation for regulatory or compliance reasons.
+* Archive: Data preservation for regulatory or compliance reasons.

 #### Question: What is Cloud Storage Transfer Service?